 By contrast, extroverts generally formulate ideas and opinions in conversation with others, prefer to work in groups, and have a high tolerance for distraction, according to Anders.
 They tend to come alive in the presence of others and to respond skillfully to others’ emotions; they may also experience others’ feelings more deeply than introverts do.

 There’s a wide spectrum between being socially withdrawn and being the life of the party, yet most of us are aware of leaning toward either introversion or extroversion.
 For simplicity’s sake, we focus here on the two distinct types and any potential disadvantage in negotiation rather than on the shades of gray between them.

 What introverts can learn from extroverts

 To date, little research has compared how introverts and extroverts negotiate.
-But because negotiation is an inherently social task, we might assume that extroverts would perform better than introverts on many key bargaining tasks, such as building rapport, collaborating to create value, and influencing the other party.
+But because negotiation is an inherently social task, we might assume that introverts would be at a disadvantage in negotiation tasks, such as building rapport, collaborating to create value, and influencing the other party.

 Fortunately for introverts, evidence suggests that they need not suffer through long golf outings and elaborate dinners simply for the sake of building a strong negotiating relationship.
 In one study, pairs of strangers who engaged in a casual five-minute phone chat before participating in a negotiation simulation via e-mail were four times more likely to reach a beneficial agreement than were pairs who didn’t have a chance to chat, Professor Janice Nadler of Northwestern University found in one study.
 Though chitchat may not be appropriate at the start of every negotiation, introverts would do well to pause and consider whether their counterparts might appreciate some friendly conversation before getting down to business.

 Introverts may also be susceptible to keeping important information about their preferences in a negotiation under wraps.
 They might benefit from role-playing impending negotiations with friends and colleagues, who can tell them when they are being too withholding.
 Such practice sessions might help shy negotiators, in particular, gain confidence and limit any disadvantage in negotiation settings.

 Notably, introverts tend to be more effective when interacting one-on-one than in groups, where they can feel inhibited and overwhelmed.
-(Our cover story in this issue describes the high value that some Silicon Valley CEOs—perhaps contrary to the stereotype of the introverted technology genius— place on establishing rapport with potential business partners.)
 To ensure that their views are heard, introverts might seek out opportunities to meet individually with members of a larger group.
 In addition, because introverts sometimes avoid conflict, they could engage in training or coaching to help them handle strong emotions (both their own and others’) and resolve conflict constructively.

 In her book Quiet: The Power of Introverts in a World That Can’t Stop Talking (Crown, 2012), writer Susan Cain argues that U.S. society promotes a value system based on the “extroverted ideal”—“the omnipresent belief that the ideal self is gregarious, alpha, and comfortable in the spotlight.”
 By contrast, despite the fact that up to one half of the U.S. population is introverted, we tend to view introversion as “a second-class personality trait, somewhere between a disappointment and a pathology,” writes Cain.
 As a result, she argues, introverts often feel a sense of inadequacy that can be debilitating at the negotiating table.

-In her book Quiet, writer Susan Cain explains how she came to view her introversion as a strength rather than a liability in negotiation.
+In Quiet, Cain explains how she came to view her introversion as a strength rather than a liability in negotiation.

 Early in her career as a Wall Street lawyer, Cain unexpectedly had to take over negotiations on behalf of a client who was on the verge of defaulting on a bank loan.
 Cain’s job was to try to help her client renegotiate better loan terms from a syndicate of bankers and their general counsel.